 Occasionally, permits have been refused on a large scale for reasons of border security.
 This happened in 2006 when restricted parts of the Chitral Valley were closed to foreigners.
 This obviously included mountains of the High Hindukush such as Tirich Mir, Noshaq, Istor-o-Nal and Sraghrar.
 Having initially issued a number of permits these were revoked at short notice.

 |Royalty per expedition||Additional royalty per person||Royalty per expedition||Additional royalty per person|

 |6000 - 6500m||No fee||No fee|

 There are no climbing permits in afghanistan.
 Afghanistan still lacks any significant central administation and tribal law still reigns supreme in rural areas.
 In order to climb you need to have the permission from someone with sufficient importance and standing in the local community.
 That way if there is any issues about you being there they can back you up.

-Permission for Wakhan region is usually a handwritten letter in Persian from the commander of the Border Security Force in Ishkashim.
+Permission for Wakhan region is usually a handwritten letter in Dari from the commander of the Border Security Force in Ishkashim.
 The letter must specifically state where you want to visit in the Wakhan corridor.
 You will be asked by authorities to show this letter and will be sent back to Ishkashim if you don't have it.